 - 500ml whole milk

-- 2 small onion, 1 quartered, 1 finely chopped
+- 2 small onions, 1 quartered, 1 finely chopped

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…